Padraic79/AutomationProjects/selenium-projects/Selenium_Getting_Started_Guide.md

 ## 4. Step-by-Step: What Was Done

-1. Created the `selenium-portfolio` folder and subfolders for PageObjects and tests.
+1. Created the `selenium-projects` folder and subfolders for PageObjects and tests.
 2. Added a TypeScript Page Object (`HomePage.ts`) for your demo site.
 3. Added a Jest-compatible Selenium test (`home.spec.ts`) that uses the Page Object.
 4. Added a Jest config file for TypeScript test support.